Committee Bios, 2014-2015

 After graduation I would love to spend some time in New York City but ultimately do not see myself living in a big city long term.
 I love nature and animals, so I could potentially live in a more rural area as I get older.

-Samantha (Sam) Karp is a third year student from Connecticut.
-She is majoring in Psychology with a minor in Bioethics, and looking to possibly double major in Women, Gender, and Sexuality Studies.
-In addition to WLDP, she is co-President and a mentor for Cavs and Panthers Mentoring organization, is the President for Hoos for a Cure, does undergraduate research in a Psychology lab, and is a member of Sigma Delta Tau.
+Samantha (Sam) Karp is a fourth year from Connecticut.
+She is majoring in Psychology and Women, Gender, and Sexuality, with a minor in Bioethics.
+In addition to WLDP, she is co-President and a mentor for Cavs and Panthers Mentoring organization, an intern at the Women's Center and at the Emily Couric Cancer Center, and is a member of Sigma Delta Tau.
 In her free time, she enjoys playing sports, rooting for the New York Yankees, running, and spending time with friends and family.
 Please feel free to contact her with any questions at email@example.com!

-As a new member of the WLDP committee family, I am really excited to be a part of planning this year’s program because I was able to learn so much from last year.
-The empowering speakers from last year were so inspiration that I am glad to be a part of the wonderful WLDP network that encourages and facilitates young women exploring different means and perspectives of achieving leadership goals.
+As a member of the WLDP committee family, I am really excited to be a part of planning this year’s program.
+The empowering speakers from last year were so inspirational that I am glad to be a part of the wonderful WLDP network that encourages and facilitates young women exploring different means and perspectives of achieving leadership goals.
 I am looking forward to continuing my accumulation of learning about strengthening our community of women leaders here at UVA.

 Mary Cate Swadba

-Mary Cate is a 3rd year in the College of Arts and Sciences.
-She is majoring in Art History, hoping to travel to England to pursue a Masters and then a career in museums or auction houses.
-Beyond her involvement in WLDP, Mary Cate volunteers for Madison House’s Adopt-A-Grandparent, and is a member of the Inter-Sorority Council community.
+Mary Cate is a 4th year in the College of Arts and Sciences.
+She is majoring in Art History, hoping to travel to England to pursue a Masters degree, and then a career in museums or auction houses.
+Beyond her involvement in WLDP, Mary Cate volunteers for Madison House’s Adopt-A-Grandparent, and is a member of the Inter-Sorority Council.
+This year, Mary Cate is the Pi Chi Director for the ISC.
 She also works at the Special Collections Library as a Manuscript Processing Assistant.
 After going through a training process, Mary Cate is also a docent at the UVaM The Fralin.
 She is further involved with the UVaM The Fralin during Final Fridays, when she helps to plan receptions for the Elmaleh Gallery in the Architecture School.
-This past summer she interned at the Newark Museum in New Jersey.
 In her free time Mary Cate enjoys sleeping, hanging out with friends, and watching the English Premier League.